Learning Hierarchical Interactions at Scale: A Convex Optimization Approach: Experiments

 {\bf Timings:} We compare the running time of hierScale versus hierNet, glinternet, and SPAMS, on both synthetic and real datasets.
 For SPAMS, we use the same objective function of hierScale, and fit a regularization path (with warm starts) using FISTA.
 We note that SPAMS is not designed to solve interactions problems, so we had to generate the interaction columns apriori, which limits us to problems where the interactions can fit in memory.
 We generate the synthetic data under hierarchical truth with $n = 1000$ and $\| \beta^{0} \|_0 = \| \theta^{0} \|_0 = 5$ and consider $p$ up to $50,000$ ($\sim 10^9$ interactions).
-Among real data, we consider the Amazon Reviews dataset \cite{hazimeh2018fast} and use two variants of it: Amazon-1 ($p = 10160$, $n = 1000$) and Amazon-2 ($p = 5000$, $n = 1000$).
-We also consider the dataset from CoEPrA 2006 (Regression Problem 1) ($p = 5786$, $n=89$)\footnote{Available at \url{http://www.coepra.org}}, and the Riboflavin dataset ($p = 4088, n = 71$) \cite{buhlmann2014high}.
+Among real data, we consider the Amazon Reviews dataset \citep{hazimeh2018fast} and use two variants of it: Amazon-1 ($p = 10160$, $n = 1000$) and Amazon-2 ($p = 5000$, $n = 1000$).
+We also consider the dataset from CoEPrA 2006 (Regression Problem 1) ($p = 5786$, $n=89$)\footnote{Available at \url{http://www.coepra.org}}, and the Riboflavin dataset ($p = 4088, n = 71$) \citep{buhlmann2014high}.
 For all toolkits, we set the tolerance level to $10^{-6}$, $\lambda_{\text{min}} = 0.05 \lambda_{\text{max}}$ and generate a path with 100 solutions.
 For hierScale and SPAMS, we set $\lambda_2 = 2 \lambda_1$.
 Computations are carried out on a machine with a 12-core Intel Xeon E5 @ 2.7 GHz and 64GB of RAM.

 The results are in Table \ref{table:timings}. hierScale achieves over a $4900$x speed-up compared to hierNet, 700x speed-up compared to SPAMS, and $690$x speed-up compared to glinternet (e.g., on the Amazon dataset glinternet cannot terminate in a week).
-Finally, we note that~\citet{she2018group} recently proposed an algorithm for a problem similar to ours, but have not provided a public toolkit---the largest problem reported in their paper is for $p=1000$: In the best case, their method takes $\sim 51$ seconds per solution, whereas hierScale takes 0.2 seconds.
+We note that~\citet{she2018group} recently proposed an algorithm for a problem similar to ours, but do not provide a public toolkit---the largest problem reported in their paper is for $p=10^3$: In the best case, their method takes $\sim 51$ seconds per solution, whereas hierScale takes 0.2 seconds.

 {\bf Variable Selection:} We compare the False Discovery Rate (FDR) at different sparsity levels.
 We generate synthetic data with $n=100, p=200$, and $ \| \beta^{0} \|_0 = 10$ and report the FDR averaged over $100$ datasets, in Figure \ref{figure:FDR}.
 Under hierarchical truth, all the methods perform roughly similarly.
 However, under anti-hierarchy or main-only truth, our method can perform significantly better.